Looking for the best way to make your next Asian meal? For the easiest and most authentic cookware, you need to get yourself a wok.

 What wok handles are best?

-Most woks made for western kitchens come with the single handle unless you buy an electric one, in which case two handles are more common.
+Most woks made for western kitchens come with a single handle unless you buy an electric one, in which case two handles are more common.

 We recommend the single skillet-style with the helper handle for maximum movement but with that extra bit of support when carrying the wok from one place to another (especially when it’s full of food!).